stalniy/casl/packages/casl-mongoose/README.md

 ## TypeScript support in mongoose

-The package is written in TypeScript, this makes it easier to work with plugins and `toMongoQuery` helper because IDE provides useful hints.
+The package is written in TypeScript, this makes it easier to work with plugins and helpers because IDE provides useful hints.
 Let's see it in action!

 Suppose we have `Post` entity which can be described as: